norareidy/i-need-a-reference/README.md

 ## Installation

-On your command line, navigate to the directory that contains a sub-directory housing all of your driver docs repositories.
+On your command line, navigate to the directory that contains a subdirectory housing all of your driver docs repositories.
 Then, clone the `i-need-a-reference` repository.

 For example, if all your driver docs repositories (`docs-java`, `docs-golang`, etc.) live in a